drewhart/geonomics_docs/sphinx_dir/doc.rst

 function (see the docstring for that function for details and an example).
-:py:`Individual`\s move to next locations determined by a random distance drawn from a Wald distribution and a random direction drawn from the distribution at the  :py:`_MovementSurface` cell in which which the :py:`Individual`\s are currently located.
-For details about :py:`_MovementSurface` creation, see section ':py:`_MovementSurface`' above, or the class' docstring.
+:py:`Individual`\s move to next locations determined by a random distance drawn from a Wald distribution and a random direction drawn from the distribution at the  :py:`_DirectionalitySurface` cell in which which the :py:`Individual`\s are currently located.
+For details about :py:`_DirectionalitySurface` creation, see section ':py:`_DirectionalitySurface`' above, or the class' docstring.

-Dispersal is currently implemeneted identically to spatially random movement (with the caveat that the an offspring's new location is determined relative its parents' centroid).
-But the option to use a :py:`_MovementSurface` for dispersal will be offered soon.
+Dispersal is currently implemeneted identically to spatially random movement (with the caveat that the an offspring's new location is determined relative its parents' midpoint).
+But the option to use a :py:`_DirectionalitySurface` for dispersal will be offered soon.

 -------------------------------------------------------------------------------